loverajoel/theproductindex/docs/competitive-market.md

 ---
 layout: page
-title: Competitive and Market Analysis
+title: Competitive & Market Analysis
 excerpt: What makes your product different?
 How promising is the market?
 Learn to understand the market and your competitors.

 type: home-section